-BBC Bitesize has lots of information about the subjects you may be learning at school.
+BBC Bitesize Find lots of information about the subjects you may be learning at school.

-The BBC’s Primary History website has information about the Romans, Vikings, World War Two and more!
+The BBC’s Primary History Read about the Romans, Vikings, World War Two and more!

-Look at the NRICH website if you enjoy tricky maths puzzles.
+Look at the NRICH website if you want to try some tricky maths puzzles.

 Enjoy coding?
-Have a look at the websites below.
+Have a look at the websites below to practise coding.

-Worried about bullying?
-Have a look at these sites (but remember to speak to someone you trust too).
+Click on the links below if you are worried about bullying (but remember to speak to someone you trust too).

 Click on the links below to find out about how to keep yourself safe online.